some-natalie/some-natalie/_posts/2023-07-21-stop-saying-just-use-firecracker.md

 I've touched on this a few times when talking about [enterprise scale CI with Kubernetes](../kubernetes-for-enterprise-ci) and again at [CNCF CloudNativeSecurityCon 2023](../securing-ghactions-with-arc) - micro-VMs are fantastic, but probably _not_ what you're looking for to address the bulk of your continuous integration security problems.
 Unless you're already dedicated, have teammates who _also_ want to go down this path, and are deeply familiar with virtualization technologies - you may end up in a big pit of despair due to the added complexity, especially on-premises.
 As an example, here's a conversation that I’ve had pretty often lately.

-> User - "So this whole GitHub Actions thing is great and since we self-host GitHub, we can put this in our existing Kubernetes cluster, right?”
+> User - "So this whole GitHub Actions thing is great and since we self-host GitHub, we can put this in our existing Kubernetes cluster, right?"
 >
 > Me - Yep!
 Here's some stuff to get you going.[^2]